 Andy completed his MPhil thesis on the sociolinguistics of singing in New Zealand in July 2010.
 The thesis and its associated soundfiles can be accessed in the Scholarly Commons at http://hdl.handle.net/10292/962.

-In 2011, Andy has co-edited a theme issue of the Journal of Sociolinguistics on the sociolinguistics of performance.
-The issue will include Andy's recent work analysing the way Flight of the Conchords stylise the voices of various popular musicians.
+In 2011, Andy co-edited a theme issue of the Journal of Sociolinguistics on the sociolinguistics of performance.
+The issue included Andy's research into the way Flight of the Conchords stylise the voices of various popular musicians.

 Pronunciation in popular music, perception of vowels in popular music, language in performance, Maori and Pasifika varieties of New Zealand English.

 - Gibson, A., Miller, M., Smith, P., Bell, A., Crothers, C. (2013).
 The Internet in New Zealand 2013.
 Auckland, New Zealand: Institute of Culture, Discourse & Communication, AUT University.

 - Gibson, A., Crothers, C., Smith, P., Aguirre, A., Bell, A. (2012).
 Online engagement with government: Insights from the World Internet Project NZ.
 Auckland, New Zealand: Institute of Culture Discourse & Communication, AUT University.